 Heart for Africa trips focus in four specific areas, Hunger, Orphans, Poverty, and Education.
 Participating in an 11 day service trip with Heart for Africa will make an eternal impact in your life and the lives of those you go and serve in Swaziland.
-Each trip participant has the opportunity to serve at Project Canaan OR at one of our rural partner churches in Swaziland.
-Each team is made up of nine participants and the work includes gardening, distributing TOMS Shoes to all children between the ages of 2-18 and an opportunity to feed the hungry, pray with the sick and encourage the people who are working to care for the orphans and vulnerable children in the most rural areas of the Kingdom of Swaziland.
+Each trip participant has the opportunity to serve at Project Canaan.
+Each team is made up of nine participants and the work includes an opportunity to feed the hungry, pray with the sick and encourage the people who are working to care for the orphans and vulnerable children in the most rural areas of the Kingdom of Swaziland.

 Please note that each trip fills on a first come, first served basis.
 Your initial deposit secures your initial reservation for a specific trip, but the reservation must be maintained by meeting the funding deadlines we will provide to you in communications following your registration.
 Complete funding deadlines will be provided to you in communications following your registration.
+The costs of the trips include lodging, meals, supplies, ground transportation, administrative fees and airfare (if you have elected for Heart for Africa to arrange the air portion of your trip).
+Due to cost and exchange rate adjustments, any remaining funds will go toward general support of the mission.
 Please note that all donations towards your trip's cost are non-refundable, tax-deductible donations to Heart for Africa to the full extent allowed by law.

 from North America.